verifereum/funding/pectra-pgf.md

 ## Background

-Ramana has a PhD in computer science and has done extensive academic research on formal verification (https://scholar.google.com/citations?user=OyX1-qYAAAAJ&hl=en&oi=sra).
-He is a world leading expert on compiler verification and a key contributor to CakeML, a verified implementation of ML and one of a handful of formally verified compilers.
-An active contributor to the liquid staking derivative ecosystem on Ethereum, Ramana combines his expertise in formal verification with a deep knowledge of the EVM.
+Ramana has a PhD in computer science and has done extensive [academic research](https://scholar.google.com/citations?user=OyX1-qYAAAAJ) on formal verification.
+He is a world leading expert on compiler verification and a key contributor to [CakeML](https://cakeml.org), a verified implementation of ML and one of a handful of formally verified compilers.
+An active contributor to the Rocket Pool liquid staking ecosystem on Ethereum, and user of several decentralised finance (DeFi) protocols, Ramana combines his expertise in formal verification with a deep knowledge of the EVM.
 His background makes him uniquely qualified to build the Verifereum EVM formal verification framework, and Verifereum-based projects for application verification (including via verified compilation).

 The project is entirely free and open source, hosted on [GitHub here](https://github.com/verifereum/verifereum).